Poppy Build Guide by FinalFan

 When I first played Dominion in the beta, I saw that the recommended items were for AP Poppy.
 This made sense to me because Dominion de-emphasized creep kills in favor of more teamfights, especially skirmishing (not whole teams engaging).
 This is a strong point for AP Poppy.

-I have a Dominion Poppy build in this guide, but it is not thoroughly tested.
-If you want to try a more all-out squishy-assassin style AP Poppy on Dominion, check out my guide here.
+I have a Dominion Poppy build in this guide, but it is not as thoroughly tested since I tend not to go AP Poppy very often.
+For a more in-depth view of Dominion AP Poppy, check out my guide here.

 Twisted Treeline

-Poppy was very strong on the old Twisted Treeline map because, in those cramped conditions, her wall stuns were a very powerful asset and her speed buff was great for getting around the map.
-THIS HAS NOT CHANGED.
-If anything, the new TT map is better for you because of how much fighting over the jungle I've experienced.
+Poppy is very well suited to Twisted Treeline, in my opinion, as a champion.
 Fighting in the jungle = Poppy wall stuns.
 Also, the map has been designed to stop people from blinking over walls all the time.
 Their Flash won't save them now!
-You are free to take Ghost and not worry about those "over the wall" escapees.
+You are free to take Ghost and not worry as much about those "over the wall" escapees.
 Meanwhile, you have your Ghost skill, your Ghost summoner spell, and your dash/wall-stun.

 Runes